opticfluorine/sovereign/docs/manual/developers/ecs/template_entities.md

 changes are made to these templates, those changes are synchronized to the database during the standard persistence synchronization process.

-The client loads the latest template entities when a player is selected and enters the world by requesting a full template table via a REST endpoint on the server.
+The client loads the latest template entities when an account first logs in by requesting a full template table via an authenticated REST endpoint on the server.
 This table consists of a LZ4-compressed list of entity definition structures encoded using MessagePack.
 It is parsed and the definitions are processed by `EntityDefinitionProcessor` to synchronize the template table in client memory.

 ## Template Entity Creation